Hockey is offered to St Paul’s Collegiate School students during the winter sports season.

-Hockey is offered to St Paul’s hockey programme helps students develop the fundamental skills required to be a elite hockey player.
-Hockey is also offered as a high-performance sports option in Year 9 and 10.
+The St Paul’s hockey programme helps students develop the fundamental skills required to be an elite hockey player.
+Hockey is also offered as a high performance sports option in Year 9 and 10.

-To support this objective St Paul’s engages high quality coaching staff throughout all grades.
+To support this objective, St Paul’s engages high quality coaching staff throughout all grades.
 Students also have direct access to St Paul’s strength and conditioning coach who creates individual strength training programmes that enable students to reach their goals.
-Midland’s Hockey, a high-performance hockey association, is also located on-site.
+Midlands Hockey, a high performance hockey association, is also located on-site.

-Over the course of the hockey season St Paul’s teams compete in a number of events including:
+Over the course of the hockey season, St Paul’s teams compete in a number of events including:

-- Rankin Cup, national secondary schools competition
+- Rankin Cup national secondary schools' competition

-- Waikato secondary schools competition
+- Waikato secondary schools' competition

-- Midland’s intercity competitions
+- Midlands intercity competitions